 As part of our international operations, we strive for sustainability and take social and environmental responsibility.
-We work to maintain strong and longlasting relationships with the local communities where KN operates and strive to be a good business partner through our business initiatives.

-KN has been engaging in a dialogue with neighbouring communities for a number of years.
-In 2021, a total of five meetings were held to discuss topics of interest to the communities and to answer questions from community representatives.
+We work to maintain strong and long-lasting relationships with the local communities where KN operates and strive to be a good business partner through our business initiatives.
+KN has been engaging in a dialogue with neighbouring communities for a few years.
+In 2022 KN's social activities focused on further fostering relations with them.
+During the year, KN implemented several meaningful initiatives with communities: